AgentD/diy-linux-guide/crosscc.md

                       --disable-nls --disable-multilib

-We use the **--prefix** option to actually let the toolchain know that it is being installed in our toolchain directory, that we are going to run it from there and that it should locate helper programs in there.
+We use the **--prefix** option to actually let the toolchain know that it is being installed in our toolchain directory, so it can locate its resources and helper programs when we run it.

 We also set the **--target** option to tell the build system what target the assembler, linker and other tools should generate **output** for.
 We don't